hilmisuhayl/fibre/README.md

   </a>

 # Fibre
-A fast, basic way to dump strings from a file, made using regular expressions
+A fast, basic way to dump strings from any file, made using regular expressions

 ## Features
 - Suppress errors